cockpit-project/cockpit/HACKING.md

 Cockpit uses [ESLint](https://eslint.org/) to automatically check JavaScript code style in `.js` and `.jsx` files.

-The linter is executed within every build as a webpack preloader.
+The linter is executed on every build.

 For developer convenience, the ESLint can be started explicitly by: